Department

 Macromolecular Science was born in the middle of the last century and made rapid progress in the last several decades to fill the gap between traditional disciplines and to meet the practical needs of the new era.
 However, macromolecular science is not a mere extension of chemistry or physics but stands at the crossroads of chemistry, physics, and life science.
 Especially, macromolecular science has been regarded as an important field of science for understanding of biological phenomena at a molecular level.
 Macromolecules are known as a typical complex system and have recently attracted the great interest of many scientists in the field of physics.
 Thus, macromolecular science must be one of the most important fields of natural science in this new century.

 There are several universities having departments of macromolecular science in Japan.
-However the department of macromolecular science of Osaka University is unique in the sense that it belongs to the graduate school of science.
+However the department of macromolecular science of The University of Osaka is unique in the sense that it belongs to the graduate school of science.
 The others belong to the faculty of engineering, aiming at practical applications.
 This indicates that the objective of our department is basic research on macromolecules.
 The department consists of four major research groups: there are a total of eleven laboratories covering major subjects of the macromolecular science as described below.
 The staffs of each laboratory are famous over the world.

 The department is active in international exchange.
 Many leading scientists of macromolecular science visit our department.
-The department organizes the international symposium named as "Osaka University Macromolecular Symposium" (OUMS) every two or three years.
+The department organizes the international symposium named as "The University of Osaka Macromolecular Symposium" (OUMS) every two or three years.
 Of course there are many foreign students.

 The macromolecular science course devotes itself to training graduate students by offering a systematic lecture course in macromolecular chemistry and physics.
 It also guides students by making them engaged in basic researches at one of the eleven laboratories.
 Through their graduate studies, students acquire various professional knowledge and techniques leading to the degrees of the master or doctor of science.